Reduction of working time (RTT)

 Warning

-it is no longer possible to sign new RTT agreements since 22 August 2008, but the agreements signed before that date and not terminated remain applicable.
+It is no longer possible to sign new RTT agreements since 22 August 2008, but the agreements signed before that date and not terminated remain applicable.
 A company set up after that date may therefore no longer conclude a specific agreement, but may apply the collective agreement or the branch agreement in force.

 An employee who benefits from a day or half of RTT is paid.